hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 >I do think there's a false sense of urgency sometimes.
 I think it hurts out long-term performance.

 Most people are "larks", those who feel peaks in the morning.
 They should be vigilant, avoid distractions and do deep work in the morning.
 Try replying to routine emails in the afternoon.
-In the evening, do creative task that don't require much vigilance and concentration.
+In the evening, do creative tasks that don't require much vigilance and concentration.

 2. Skipper, C. (2018). [*Why Being Less Busy is the Key to Getting More Done*](https://www.gq.com/story/how-to-be-less-distracted-and-get-more-done)